Prathamesh72003/NewsPilot/README.md

 ## NewsPilot Android App
 NewsPilot is an Android application that fetches news from NewsAPI for three categories, financial, sports, and entertainment.
-The application allows users to manually enter parameters such as country, category, and from date to fetch data from the API.
+The application also allows users to customize the category of feed by manually entering the required parameters such as country, category, and from date to fetch data according to users requirment from the API.

 <p align="center">
 <img src="splashh.jpg" alt="Logo" width="190" height="350">